Pitstop (video game)

-Pitstop is a 1983 racing video game developed and published by Epyx for the Atari 8-bit family, ColecoVision, Coleco Adam, and Commodore 64.
-A sequel, Pitstop II, was released in 1984.
+Pitstop is a 1983 racing video game developed and published by Epyx for the Atari 8-bit computers, ColecoVision, Coleco Adam, and Commodore 64.
+It was followed by Pitstop II in 1984.

 Gameplay

-Pitstop is played from a semi-first-person perspective, placing the player in a bird's eye perspective slightly behind a race car.
+Pitstop is played from a semi-first-person perspective, placing the player in a bird's-eye perspective slightly behind a race car.
 The game features three difficulty modes and three gameplay modes: Single, Mini-Circuit, and Grand Circuit.
 In Single, the player can choose from one of six tracks and learn how to play the game.
-In the game's Circuit modes, the player races against other drivers and earns a certain number of points and money depending on the place finished in each race.
+In the game's Circuit modes, the player races against other drivers and earns a certain number of points and money depending on the place he finishes in each race.
 The Mini-Circuit features only three tracks, while the Grand Circuit features all six.

 Pitstop implements pit stops, a concept not featured in many other contemporary racing video games.
 Color-based damage is shown on the player's car whenever it hits another vehicle or a wall on the track, both of which wear out the tires.
 The player also has a fuel meter that gradually depletes during each race.
 If the player's vehicle displays a red color from taking too much damage, or if it is running low on fuel, it must make a pit stop.
 Unlike other racing video games, the pit crew is fully controlled by the player, who must refuel the vehicle and replace its worn-out tires.
 Up to four players can play by taking alternating turns.

-ColecoVision version uses the ColecoVision's Expansion Module #2 steering wheel/pedal peripheral.
+The ColecoVision version uses the ColecoVision Expansion Module #2 steering wheel and pedal peripheral.